-Several factors may come into play, but it comes down to two basic things: the impact to your finances and whether paying the debt is truly helping or simply enabling your child.
+Deciding whether to help your adult children pay their bills can be a difficult decision.
+Several factors can come into play, but it comes down to two basic issues: the impact on your finances and whether paying the debt is truly helping or simply enabling your child.

 Can You Afford to Pay Your Adult Child's Debt?

 Consider your own finances first.
 Are you still paying debt of your own?
 Would helping your child affect your retirement savings, or would it make it difficult to pay your own monthly living expenses?
 What if you have to go into debt so you can help your child pay off the debt they created?
 Be careful about helping your child if it means putting your own financial security at risk.